Our Team – Teachers

 Angela was born in Colombia.
 She is a dedicated, organized, responsible and sweet teacher.
 She is active, creative and entrepreneurial.
 She studied early childhood education at La Sabana University and has over three years of experience as a preschool teacher.
 She has worked with kids ranging from 0 to 8-years-old and has loved every minute of it.
 She enjoys incorporating various tools and methods of teaching to better engage students in every class she teaches.
 She is also passionate about Conscious Discipline and Inclusive Education.

-Carmen Ventura – Assistant Teacher
+Carmen Ventura – Co-Lead Teacher

 Carmen was born and raised in the Dominican Republic.
 She moved to the United States about 9 years ago and got her associate degree in early childhood education.
 Afterward, She got a BA in foreign language – Spanish in NYC.